Azure/azure-websites-java-remote-debugging/README.md

 **Prerequisites**
 * Azure website with a Java Web Application with a web.config that enables JVM debug server.
 * Enable websockets on your azure web site.
+* When using ZULU JDK on Azure Webapp, please change bitness of your webapp to 64bit.
 * JDWP compatible debugger like Eclipse/Netbeans.
 * DebugSession Client application (your debugger will connect to this client application).
 * Modify Eclipse Remote Debugging Timeout.
 Open Eclipse and Go to -> Windows -> Preferences -> Debug ->